WikiTeq/mediawiki-pages-WikiBook/README.md

 # mediawiki-pages-WikiBook

 ## Description
-A small, ready-to-import MediaWiki package that models a Book with Chapters and Sections.
+A small, ready-to-import MediaWiki package that models a collection of pages as a Book.

 The package supports cases where a wiki is used to host an entire book.

-It provides semantic support for two levels of the book hierarchy (Sections > Chapters).
+It provides semantic support for the arbitrary levels of the book hierarchy.

-Further structuring within chapters is handled using standard MediaWiki formatting (headings, subheadings, paragraphs, etc.).

-The package ships pages for Templates, Forms, Categories, Properties, and a Lua Module so you can create and organize book content in a wiki.
+The package ships pages for Templates, Forms, Properties, Widgets, System messages, and a Lua Module so you can create and organize book content in a wiki.

 ## Requirements